Pablo Bengoechea: Club career

 Bengoechea, a native of Rivera, started his career at the Oriental Atlético Club of Rivera.
 He later played for Montevideo Wanderers, Sevilla FC of Spain, Gimnasia y Esgrima La Plata of Argentina and C.A.
 Peñarol.

 Peñarol

 Bengoechea's career at Peñarol was very successful in terms of titles won.
 He helped the team conquer the second “Quinquenio de Oro” (five consecutive league titles), winning the league title in the seasons of 1993, 1994, 1995, 1996, 1997.
 He also won titles in 1999 and 2003, the 1997 Liguilla, and two Parmalat championships in 1993 and 1994.

 National team

 He represented the Uruguay national team from 1986 to 1997.
 He played in the Copa Americas of 1987 and 1995.
 He scored in the final of both the 1987 and 1995 Copas América, as Uruguay won the titles against Chile and Brazil, respectively.
 He played in Uruguay's loss at the 1990 World Cup against Belgium, coming in as a substitute and scoring the team's only goal of the match.

-After retirement

-During the 2007–2008 season, along his friend Markarian he was part of the technical staff of CA Cruz Azul from Mexico.

-To honor his accomplishments at Penarol, a monument in the Aromos was erected.
-Hundreds of manyas were present the day of the inauguration.

-In 2009, he signed a contract with Chilean giants Universidad de Chile, as Assistant Manager, being Sergio Markarian the first team coach.
-In 2010, he became the assistant manager of Sergio Markarian as he became the new coach of the Peru national football team.
-On March 4, 2014, Bengoechea was named the manager of the Peru national team.